jyotigangwar29/jyotigangwar29/README.md

 ### Certifications:
-Coursera: Deep Learning by Andrew Ng
+Deep Learning by Andrew Ng

 <!--
 **jyotigangwar29/jyotigangwar29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.